djkramnik/ui-annotations/README.md

 1) * run interactive auto scraper

-* add any time screenshot capability to extension as annotation with empty payload
+* add predict interactive to frontend for annotations
 * list labels that have zero count
   * datepicker
   * filepicker